 - If you are about to use the autoinjector, pull up straight the blue safety release (EpiPen® or EpiPen Jr®) with one hand and hold the pen with the other hand.
 Do not flip the blue safety release off using the thumb or by pulling it sideways, or by bending and twisting it.
 This may activate the device by accident (a "click" is heard, the orange needle is extended, and the window is blocked), making it unusable in case of an emergency.
 Push the needle end (orange end of the autoinjector) firmly against the outer thigh until it "clicks".
 This signals that the injection has started.
 The autoinjector needs to stay in place for a minimum of 3 seconds following activation.

 - If you use the Symjepi® prefilled syringe, do not remove the needle cap until you are ready to use it.

 - You may need to use more than one injection if your allergic reaction does not get better after the first shot.
 Your doctor will give you additional doses if you need more than 2 injections.
 If you are using Adrenalin®, you may inject every 5 to 10 minutes as needed.

 - You may inject the medicine through your clothing, if you need to.

-- Some liquid will remain in the autoinjector after the medicine has been injected.
+- Some liquid will remain in the autoinjector or vial after the medicine has been injected.
 This medicine cannot be reused.
-Give your used autoinjector to your healthcare provider when you seek medical care.
+Give your used autoinjector or vial to your healthcare provider when you seek medical care.